Should I Be Concerned About My Metal Hip Replacement?

 Possible Health Issues and Symptoms

-During daily use of a metal-on-metal hip replacement, the metal surfaces rub against each other.
+During the daily use of a metal-on-metal hip replacement, the metal surfaces rub against each other.
 This can cause the release of metal ions that enter the bloodstream, as well as wear and corrosion that releases tiny metal particles around the implant.
 Different reactions can occur depending on each individual.
 These reactions include damage to the bone and tissue surrounding the implant and joint, referred to as “adverse local tissue reaction” or ALTR.

 The metal ions in the blood and body can also create a wide range of additional and potentially unexpected issues.
 These include skin rashes as an allergic reaction to the metals in the body, heart problems, and changes to sensory function including impairments to hearing and vision.
 Some psychological changes can occur, including depression, as well as thyroid dysfunction that can cause problems including fatigue, weight gain, and neck discomfort.